Logo for Piano Play It

 The leading tone is just a half tone under the tonic.
 It is named so since the semitone movement is very dominant.
 Now imagine a whole scale moving only in half steps.

 The "flight of the Bumblebee", a famous orchestral interlude written by Nikoli Rimski-Korsakov is a wonderful piece which demonstrated the power of the chromatic movement.
+A chromatic line in the flight of the bumblebee.

 Since the scale consists of only half steps it stand as contrast to any diatonic scale and actually to the essence of tonal music.